PROFILE

 and fears of instability created by this crisis

-persisted for many years; the communist party
+persisted for many years as the communist party

 remains banned from Indonesia.